chfhhd/simpleinvaders/Readme.md

 A simple Space Invaders clone - not a full game - to demonstrate some object-oriented techniques in C++ using the raylib library.

+Note also the [project wiki](https://github.com/chfhhd/simpleinvaders/wiki): There you will find a detailed tutorial for this project.

 This project uses code from the window scale letterbox example [1] contributed by Anata (@anatagawa) and reviewed by Ramon Santamaria (@raysan5) and the CMakeLists.txt example provided in the Raylib source code [2].